 Neither refugees nor beneficiaries of subsidiary protection are obliged to stay in reception centres or other forms of collective accommodation centres.
 However, in many places, particularly in the big cities, it often proves very difficult for beneficiaries to find apartments after they have been granted protection status.
-Therefore, it has been reported that many beneficiaries stay in collective accommodation centres for long periods.
+In 2022 it became even more difficult to find apartments.
+The reasons are numerous.
+The general housing situation in Germany is very tense; according to a study, Germany will be lacking more than 700,000 apartments in 2023.
+According to the Heinrich Boeckler Foundation, the lack of low-cost units is even higher.
+Additionally, beneficiaries of international protection face discrimination on the regular job market or scepticism if the landlords hear that the rent is paid by the Social Welfare Office.
+Infomigrants has collected a series of reports on the current situation of housing for beneficiaries of international protection.
+As a consequence, it has been reported that many beneficiaries stay in collective accommodation centres for long periods.
 This can pose a problem for municipalities since it is not clear on which legal basis they are staying in those centres and which institution has to cover the costs.

-Some detailed figures are available for the Federal State of Bavaria: In 2021, 21.8% of persons living in collective accommodation centres in June 2021 were considered to be “false occupants” (Fehlbeleger), which is the bureaucratic term for persons who are allowed to leave the centres, but have not found an apartment yet.
-This refers to 5,177 beneficiaries of international protection (out of a total of 23,750 persons living in accommodation centres throughout Bavaria) who, in theory, were not obliged to live in this type of accommodation.
-Out of the 34,230 persons living in decentralised accommodation, 29.99 % are “false occupants” (i.e. 10,235 persons).
+Some detailed figures are available for the Federal State of Bavaria: In 2022, 20.2% of persons living in collective accommodation centres in March 2022 were considered to be ‘false occupants’ (Fehlbeleger), which is the bureaucratic term for persons who are allowed to leave the centres, but have not found an apartment yet.
+Out of the 36,835 persons living in decentralised accommodation, 25.6% are ‘false occupants’ (i.e. 9,429 persons).

 A study by the Federal Institute for Research on Building, Urban Affairs and Spatial Development published in October 2017 deals inter alia with the housing situation of beneficiaries of international protection in 10 municipalities throughout Germany.
 More recent studies are not available, but the issues in practice remain.
 The main findings of this study include the following: